malston/tanzu-pipelines/docs/argocd/README.md

 Look at the ArgoCD applications in the ArgoCD UI.
 ![Image of Apps](../argocd-apps.png)

-Get details on the ArgoCD Production Spring PetClinic application in the ArgoCD UI.
+Get details on the ArgoCD Spring PetClinic Development application in the ArgoCD UI.
 ![Image of App Details](../argocd-app-details.png)

 ## Access the applications